||Log Odds and Logistic Regression

 Logistic Regression Model

 are calculated.
-And the procedure is quite simple.
-As mentioned
+And the algorithm is quite simple.
+As mentioned previously,

-previously, it’s quantile-based and, in fact, just a few additional
+it’s quantile-based and, in fact, just a few additional calculations

 So, based on the Quantile Table, one first evaluates the

-ratio for all the buckets (you can check all the values on the
+ratio for all the bins (you have access to all the values on the

 Odds Table under Odds Ratio).
 Then the natural logarithm of this